kristinemlarson/gnssrefl/docs/pages/understand.md

 for all GNSS satellites in a datafile, computes periodograms to find the dominant frequencies which can be related to reflector heights, and ultimately defines environmental characteristics from them.

-There are three big issues:
+There are three big issues :

 1. You need to make sure that dominant frequency is meaningful (Quality Control).